fingerskier/manthra/README.md

 `considerable careful crafty compositions`

+A man's wife is his faithful looking glass.
+  General Gordon of Cartoum

 We are not saved by fruit, but by faith;
 but not by fruitless faith.
   Tim Keller